Generative power of a protein language model trained on multiple sequence alignments: Methods

 This procedure allows to tune the sampling temperature $T$, in a similar spirit as for MSA Transformer, c.f.\ \qnameref{par:variants_iterative}.
 This amounts to tuning the selection strength.
 Recall that Potts models are inferred at $T=1$, which is thus the default value.
-Using MCMC sampling as described above, we generated synthetic MSAs at $T=1$.
-We also considered lower values ($T=0.9$ and $T=0.95$), as in Ref.~\cite{Russ2020}.
-While decreasing $T$ improves statistical energy scores, it substantially impairs the fitting of the one- and two-body statistics, decreases the Hamming distances to the closest natural sequences, and only yields a minor increase of the HMMER score, as shown in \cref{tab:scores}.
-Therefore, we focused on sequences generated at $T=1$.
+Using MCMC sampling as described above, we first generated synthetic MSAs at $T=1$, and using regularization strength $\lambda=10^{-2}$.
+These correspond to the default parameters $(\lambda,T)$, matching those employed in~\cite{Figliuzzi2018}, and allowing direct comparison with those results.
+Importantly, using sampling temperature $T=1$ means that the distribution learnt from natural data is directly sampled.
+However, it was found in~\cite{Russ2020} that sequences generated at $T=1$ have worse statistical energy scores than natural sequences, due at least in part to high regularization, and that this can be corrected by lower-temperature sampling.
+Therefore, for completeness, we also considered all parameter combinations $(\lambda,T)$ used in~\cite{Russ2020} for PF00072. \cref{tab:bmDCA_temps} shows that decreasing sampling temperature strongly improves the mean statistical energy score, as it should, and somewhat improves HMMER scores and structural scores.
+However, this comes at the cost of decreasing MSA diversity and getting sequences substantially more similar to natural ones.
+It also strongly impairs the fitting of the one- and two-body statistics.
+The effect of changing regularization strength (at inference) appears to be more minor, but decreasing it allows to somewhat mitigate the loss of diversity associated to lowering temperature.
+In light of these results, and to make our comparison to bmDCA comprehensive, we used $(\lambda,T)=(10^{-3},0.33)$~\cite{Russ2020} in addition to $(\lambda,T)=(10^{-2},1)$~\cite{Figliuzzi2018} throughout our analysis of deep MSAs.
+In the case of shallow MSAs (\cref{fig:shallow}), we employed $(\lambda,T)=(10^{-2},0.33)$ instead of $(\lambda,T)=(10^{-3},0.33)$ because shallow MSAs require stronger regularization strengths.